uglycustard/buildergenerator/README.md

 - Ability to ignore specified properties in a given class in the object graph
 - Ability to ignore specified classes in the object graph
 - Ability to configure BuilderGenerator to generate builders following the Generation Gap pattern (see "Best Practice" below)
+- Ability to configure custom classes that a builder should extend, works with and without using the Generation Gap mode

 ##Usage